apache/activemq-artemis/docs/user-manual/en/rest.md

 implementation detail.
 Treat them as opaque and query for them each and every time you initially interact (at boot time) with the server.
-If you treat all URLs as opaque then you will be isolated from implementation changes as the ActiveMQ REST interface evolves over time.
+If you treat all URLs as opaque then you will be isolated from implementation changes as the Apache ActiveMQ REST interface evolves over time.

 ### Queue Resource Response Headers